idapython/pyhexraysdeob/README.md

 926a4edd517e39c492b50ccb0a8e2b23b865599645e4b50638ef9cf117769e1c
 ```

-Overall, we believe that this deobfuscator generates expected results as explained in the blog article for the majority of Emotet samples seen up until approx. 2022-04-20.
-Emotet samples seen later than 2022-04-20 are different in terms of obfuscation, so this tool will fail.
+Overall, we believe that this unflattener generates results as evaluated in the blog article for the majority of Emotet samples seen up until approx. 2022-04-20.
+Emotet samples seen later than 2022-04-20 are different in terms of obfuscation, so this tool will fail for these variants.